Update (March) from Community Board member Catherine Chu

 - Blenheim Road/Annex Road U-turn restriction (closes 6/7/18)

 - Main South Road right turn and U-turn restrictions (closes 6/7/18)

 - Templeton area speed limit changes (closes 6/7/18)

 To find out more details go to the Have Your Say pages on the Council website.
 There you will find information about the project, how to have your say and timelines.

 The following are some of the consultations that are currently being undertaken by various government ministries:

-- Sale and Supply of Alcohol (Renewal of Licences) Amendment Bill (No 2) AND Supplementary Order Paper No 14 – (Office of the Clerk of the House of Representatives) closes 25/4/18
+- Health and Safety at Work (Volunteer Associations) Amendment Bill (Office of the Clerk of the House of Representatives) closes 29/6/18

 To find out more about these, go to NZ Government Consultations listing page.
 This lists all consultations being run by central government and local government authorities.

 Gary Watson (Manager – HHR Community Governance Team) 941 8258 firstname.lastname@example.org